LaWebcapsule/directus9/docs/reference/items.md

 ## Get Item by ID

-Get an item that exists in Directus.
+Get an item that exists in Directus9.

 ### Query Parameters